 For customers: Transparent instructions for customers on how to browse products, search for specific items, and make purchases on the platform.
 Also, processes of purchasing must be indicated.
 Furthermore, guidance on initializing accounts, managing listening carts and policies must be included.

 For sellers: Instructions for account setting up and tools utilization must be provided.

 Labeling and Packaging

 This is a application project.

-A Feature Attributes

-A.1 Status